sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/correlation_rule.md

 ## Overview

-This rule is used to associate or correlate an account to an identity based on complex logic.
+This rule associates or correlates an account to an identity, based on complex logic.

 ## Execution

-- **Cloud Execution** - This rule executes in the IdentityNow cloud, and has read-only access to IdentityNow data models, however it doesn't have access to on-premise sources or connectors.
+- **Cloud Execution** - This rule executes in the IdentityNow cloud, and it has read-only access to IdentityNow data models, but it does not have access to on-premise sources or connectors.
 - **Logging** - Logging statements are currently only visible to SailPoint personnel.